mgill2/team3-ridewithu-IIT/README.md

 >
 >config.vm.network "public_network", ip: "yourIPGoesHere"
 >
->Then do vagrant reload --provision
+>Then do vagrant reload --provision in each one.
 >

 //additon